In Puerto Rico, demonstrators demand governor's resignation

 SAN JUAN, Puerto Rico — Dozens of demonstrators gathered Monday in front of the governor's mansion in Puerto Rico's capital to demand the resignation of the U.S. territory's governor and protest the recent discovery of apparently forgotten disaster supplies amid ongoing earthquakes.

-“We have to get rid of all the corrupt officials,” said Mari Rivera, a 33-year-old government employee, who said that the Gov. Wanda Vazquez “needs to stop blaming others and show her face.”
+"We have to get rid of all the corrupt officials," said Mari Rivera, 33, a government employee, who said that the Gov. Wanda Vazquez "needs to stop blaming others and show her face."

 Protesters banged on pots and some waved Puerto Rican flags as one of them yelled into a bullhorn, "Wanda!
 Turn over the disaster supplies!"